ClickHouse/clickhouse-docs/docs/faq/general/why-clickhouse-is-so-fast.md

 Last but not least, the ClickHouse team always monitors the Internet on people claiming that they came up with the best implementation, algorithm, or data structure to do something and tries it out.
 Those claims mostly appear to be false, but from time to time you’ll indeed find a gem.

-!!! info "Tips for building your own high-performance software"
+:::info Tips for building your own high-performance software
 -   Keep in mind low-level details when designing your system.
 -   Design based on hardware capabilities.
 -   Choose data structures and abstractions based on the needs of the task.
 -   Provide specializations for special cases.
 -   Try new, “best” algorithms, that you read about yesterday.
 -   Choose an algorithm in runtime based on statistics.
 -   Benchmark on real datasets.
 -   Test for performance regressions in CI.
 -   Measure and observe everything.